MwanikiNjagi/Prediction-of-Male-Survivors-Titanic/README.md

-# Prediction-of-Male-Survivors-Titanic
+# Prediction-of-Survivors-Titanic
-The intention of this project is to predict the survival of male passengers in the titanic
+The intention of this project is to predict the survival of passengers in the titanic